Skip to main content

 Image used with permission by copyright holder

 Anchored by stylish Verbier, Les 4 Vallées is the largest interconnected ski area in Switzerland.
-Spread over six different resorts above the Rhone Valley, the alpine wonderland is etched with more than 250 miles of runs, capped by the Mont Fort glacier, perched at 10,925 feet.
-Thanks to a combination of elevation and targeted snow-making operations, the area’s ski season extends from November through the end of April.
-The altitude also treats skiers to photogenic views of some of Europe’s most iconic peaks, including the Matterhorn, the Dent Blanche, the Grand Combin.
+Spread over six different resorts above the spectacular Rhone Valley, the alpine wonderland is etched with more than 250 miles of runs, capped by the Mont Fort glacier, perched at 10,925 feet.
+Thanks to a combination of elevation and targeted snow-making operations, the area’s ski season is a long one, extending from November all the way through the end of April.
+The altitude also treats skiers to photogenic views of some of Europe’s most iconic peaks, including the Matterhorn, the Dent Blanche, and the Grand Combin.

 learn more